RECA Joins Evolve Austin Coalition

 CodeNEXT is the initiative to rewrite the City of Austin's land development code to align with the city’s Imagine Austin comprehensive plan.
 The last comprehensive rewrite of the code took place in 1984.
 There have been hundreds of amendments in the interim, and since 2005 alone there have been more than 180 amendments to the code.

-To lead the code rewrite effort, the city contracted with Opticos, a consulting firm that uses a new type of planning process based on understanding the character of neighborhoods and the larger community.
+The city contracted with Opticos, a consulting firm that uses a new type of planning process based on understanding the character of neighborhoods and the larger community.
 This is an intensive process that began in 2013.
-The consultants and city staff created a Citizen Advisory Group (CAG) comprised of members appointed by city council, which has conducted extensive public outreach.
+The consultants and city staff created a Citizen Advisory Group (CAG) comprised of members appointed by city council, which has also conducted extensive public outreach.

 The first draft of the new code was released in early 2017.
 This was the first major step in what will be a several month long process in which the City will examine the feedback provided by the community and prepare a second draft of the code for review.
 That draft will be released in August 2017, followed by a third draft that will go to council after both the Planning Commission and Zoning and Platting Commission provide their recommendations.
 Final adoption by City Council is not expected until 2018.